kevinjmt/WindowsConfig/README.md

 <u>Key:</u> `DisableFileSyncNGSC` | <u>Value:</u> `0`

+## 🧮 Install Office

+Go to [Microsoft official download page], select your language and clock in `Download`.
+Open the downloaded file and select a folder to extract the installer.

+Then, launch the installer and follow the instructions.
+Once installed, open apps and select the `XML file extension` option.
+Connect the apps to your Microsoft account and select the option `Link account to this app only`.

+[Microsoft official download page]: https://www.microsoft.com/en-us/download/details.aspx?id=49117

 ## 🐧 Install WSL2

 Go to the [Microsoft Store] and install the desired Linux distro.